nashville-software-school/aws-deployment-instructions/README.md

 ## Deploying Your React Application on AWS Amplify

+### AWS Amplify

+### Installing the Amplify CLI

 ## Deploying Your Django Application on AWS Elastic Beanstalk

+### AWS Elastic Beanstalk
+AWS developed Elastic Beanstalk to facilitate the deployment of web applications with AWS managed services.
+It orchestrates the provisioning and monitoring of the infrastructure necessary to manage a scalable and secure web application developed with Java, .NET, PHP, Node.js, Python, Ruby, or Go.

 ### Installing the Elastic Beanstalk CLI
 While it is possible to deploy an application through the AWS Elastic Beanstalk Console, you will find